sunSeekingGoth/MakeSenseWithObsidian/Tutorial/02_Interface.md

 We will look at how to manage that data in Metadata.
 Filtering by tags is best kept to simple sorts like #toread or #done etc. or themes like #midcentury or #classical
 #### Simple Queries
-wWhich texts do I still need to read (that I have tagged with #toread):
+Which texts do I still need to read (that I have tagged with #toread):

 ```dataview
 LIST
 FROM #toread
 ```
 #### More complex queries
 how many words am I writing on average daily?
-We will answer these questions, and create different "data-vis" things for them when we talk about [[05_Process#3 Dataview|dataview and trackers]]
+We will answer these questions, and create different "data-vis" things for them when we talk about [[06_Process#3 Dataview|dataview and trackers]]
 ___
 # 6 Yassification (or making it cute)
 The real reason we're here.
 Obsidian can have themes!